LorenzCK/docker-crontaimer/README.md

-# docker-crontaimer
+# Docker CronTaimer 🐳⏲

-Simple docker image that executes cron jobs.
+Basic Docker image that executes cron jobs for you.